Is My VPN Working? Here's How to Check

 • Speedtest.net: This site allows you to speed test your internet connection to see how fast it is.
 This can be useful for checking whether your VPN is slowing down your connection.

-• Perfect Privacy leak tests: Perfect Privacy is a VPN service that offers a number of different privacy tests, including a DNS leak test, an IPv6 leak test, and a WebRTC leak test.
-Perfect Privacy also offers a variety of other features, including a kill switch, which helps to protect your online privacy even if your VPN connection is lost.
+• Perfect Privacy leak tests: Perfect Privacy is a VPN service that offers several different privacy tests, including a DNS leak test, an IPv6 leak test, and a WebRTC leak test.
+It also offers various other features, including a kill switch, which helps to protect your online privacy even if your VPN connection is lost.

 When it comes to finding a VPN that offers both security and leak protection, there are a few key things to look for.